 Fortunately, the WooCommerce Product Table plugin makes this task incredibly easy.
 You’ll just need to:

 - Customize your order form.

 - Optimize the checkout process.

-Do you have any questions about how to set up your quick order form?
+Do you have any questions about how to set up your WooCommerce quick order plugin?
 Ask us anything in the comments section below!